 Investment for the future

-During a crisis, when businesses are required to operate on skeleton staff, having the confidence that back-up power will work if required is even more important.
+During a crisis, when businesses are required to operate on skeleton staff, having the confidence that a back-up power supply will work if required is even more important.
 Whilst some maintenance and inspection will undoubtedly be on hold for the time being, we expect to see an upsurge in testing when we emerge from this crisis and anticipate that regular preventive maintenance will become increasingly prevalent in the future.
-One cloud computing firm has not had already mandated its data centre providers must henceforward have two redundant systems in the wings for each of the foundational data centre components, such as cooling and power.
+If cloud computing firms have not already mandated, data centre providers must henceforward have two redundant systems in the wings for each of the foundational data centre components, such as cooling and power.

 Two-thirds of data centre operators plan to make their facilities more resilient as a response to the pandemic, according to an Uptime Institute survey.
-This means building more redundant systems that can take over in an emergency.
+This means building more redundant and emergency power systems.

 Another key consideration for data centre managers will be to look at modular UPS topology which can contribute to resilient, redundant power systems.
 This is a subject we explore in more detail here.
-Modular designs offer improvements in efficiency as well as great benefits in availability, uptime, easier maintenance and are scalable.
+Modular UPS systems designs offer improvements in efficiency, as well as great benefits in availability, uptime, easier UPS maintenance and, are scalable.

-Identifying the right UPS may require guidance.
-Maintaining it at a high level of availability, coupled with responding fast when a problem does arise, calls for readily available, highly skilled technicians.
-This level of backup can best be achieved by leveraging the resources of the original UPS supplier, complementing these with support from the facility’s on-site operational staff, and managing the overall strategy with a well-tailored maintenance contract.
+Identifying the right uninterruptible power supply may require guidance.
+Maintaining UPS systems at a high level of availability, coupled with responding fast when a problem does arise, calls for readily available, highly skilled technicians.
+This level of backup power supply can best be achieved by leveraging the resources of the original UPS supplier, complementing these with support from the facility’s on-site operational staff, and managing the overall strategy with a well-tailored UPS maintenance contract.